 You can skip this section is you are a seasoned camper and outdoor-guru.
 If not, taking a minute now might safe you some frustration later!
 Here are some pointers about what to pay attention to when you are looking for a place to set up your tent:

-- You don’t want to roll around in your tent or boil in the Hawaiian sun: Choose a level and shaded site- both from wind and sun
+- You don’t want to roll around in your tent or cook in the Hawaiian sun: Choose a level location that is protected both from the wind and sun

-- Don’t pitch your tent in a depression in the land – if it starts raining you might be swimming.
-Likewise, if you are camping close to the ocean – watch out for the high tide!
-Spots that may seem flat and dry during low tide may flood during high tide.
+- Don’t pitch your tent in a low point: if it starts raining you might be swimming.
+Likewise, if you are camping close to the ocean you should anticipate the high tide!
+Spots that look flat and dry during low tide may flood during high tide.

 - Nobody likes an uneven bed.
-Ensure there are no rocks or roots on the ground where your tent will sit
+Ensure there are no rocks or roots on the ground where your tent will stand

 - Are you close to a water supply?

-- If you have one, can you park your vehicle close by and keep an eye on it?
+- If you have one, can you park your vehicle close by to keep an eye on it?

 Now that you are all set and done, it is time to start explore the island!
 This website being a guide, we have some great resources on the outdoor activities on the Big Island.

 If you do not feel like reading to much, but want to skip directly to the highlights: Have a look at our 3 favorite beaches (in 3 colors!), 5 short-but-stunning hikes, and best snorkeling spots on Hawaii.